 AIS has implemented Miyawaki System of afforestation across all its plant locations.
-The Miyawaki method of afforestation involves the planting of number of different species of trees close to each other, by closely planting the trees close together in a small area enriches the green cover and reinforces the richness of the land.
+The Miyawaki method of afforestation involves the planting of number of different species of trees close to each other in a small area which enriches the green cover and reinforces the richness of the land.